Reduce Insulin Out-of-Pocket Costs

 Talk to your employer about insulin costs

-DLC has partnered with JDRF to share with employers how health benefit plans can be structured to help people with diabetes afford the insulin they need by:
+DLC has partnered with JDRF to share with employers how health benefit plans can be structured to help people with diabetes afford the care they need by:

 - Adding insulin to the preventive drug list, exempt from deductibles and cost-sharing